metaphacts/sample-apps/README.md

 ### Pre-Requisites

-* JDK 11 installed on the local machine, JAVA-HOME pointing to the installation
+* JDK 17 installed on the local machine, JAVA-HOME pointing to the installation
 * Copy of a binary WAR distribution of a platform release on the local host
 * (Optionally) Eclipse as IDE

+Note: as of metaphactory 5.0 we have switch to Jakarta EE.
+The SDK and sample apps are adjusted accordingly.
+Earlier releases of metaphactory are not compatible.
+Apps written against an earlier version of the SDK may require migration.

 ### Obtaining a WAR distribution of the platform